Canon 30D vs Nikon D850

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 30D and Nikon D850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 30D does not offer wifi capability.
+In contrast, the 30D does not provide wifi capability.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 30D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon 30D better than the Nikon D850 or vice versa?
 The listing below highlights the relative strengths of the two models.